-On Thursday January 27, 2022, at the 15th Biennale de Cancérologie, Dr Catherine Alix-Panabières was awarded the prestigious Savchuk Prize for her work on "liquid biopsies".
-A look back at 23 years of research in the field of oncology.
+On Thursday, January 27, 2022, Dr. Catherine Alix-Panabières received the prestigious Savchuk Prize at the 15th Cancer Research Biennial for her work on "liquid biopsies."
+A look back at 23 years of research in the field of cancer research.

 A career focused on the development of liquid biopsy

-Dr. Alix-Panabières, director of the Human Rare Circulating Cells (HRC) laboratory at Montpellier University Hospital, has been devoting herself to her research for 23 years.
-Invented by her in 2010 with her German collaborator, Professor Klaus Pantel from Hamburg, the term "liquid biopsy" complements tissue biopsy, a blood sample taken repeatedly during a patient's treatment.
+Dr. Alix-Panabières, director of the Rare Human Circulating Cells (CCRH) laboratory at Montpellier University Hospital, has been dedicated to her research for 23 years.
+Invented by her in 2010 with her German colleague, Professor Klaus Pantel from Hamburg, the term "liquid biopsy," which complements tissue biopsy, refers to a blood test that is performed repeatedly during a patient's treatment.

 A non-invasive procedure

-Liquid biopsy provides access to cells or circulating elements released by the primary tumor or metastases.
+Liquid biopsy provides access to circulating cells or elements that are released by the primary tumor or metastases.
 The advantage?
-It offers the possibility of studying tumors in inaccessible locations, repeatedly and non-invasively.
-Once the blood sample has been taken, it provides access to information on the tumor's evolution and, consequently, its treatment.
+It offers the possibility of studying tumors located in inaccessible areas, repeatedly and non-invasively.
+After taking a blood sample, this procedure provides information on the progression of the tumor and therefore on the treatment.

 His research focuses on three fundamental aspects:

-1. Understand the biology of tumors and where they go.
+1. Understanding the biology of the tumor and its destination.

-2. The technology: Dr Alix-Panabières is working on a patent based on this new technique for detecting circulating tumour cells.
+2. Technology: Dr. Alix-Panabières is working on a patent focused on this new technique for detecting circulating tumor cells.

 3. A translational clinical study.
-Liquid biopsy enables treatment to be tailored to each patient's stage, particularly when it comes to initiating therapy.
+Liquid biopsy allows treatment to be tailored to each patient's stage, particularly when starting treatment.

-Congratulations to Dr. Catherine Alix-Pananières on her award!
+We extend our warmest congratulations to Dr. Catherine Alix-Pananières on receiving this award!

-The Dean of the Faculty of Medicine and all the administrative and teaching teams at our establishment would like to wish you all the best for 2022.
-Watch the video greetings from our Dean, Isabelle Laffont.
+The Dean of the Faculty of Medicine and all the administrative and teaching staff at our institution would like to wish you all the best for 2022.
+To mark the occasion, watch our Dean, Isabelle Laffont, share her wishes in this video.

-"I would like to take this opportunity to salute the exceptional commitment of our teams and the qualities of adaptation that you have all demonstrated in coping with this difficult context."
+"I would like to take this opportunity to commend the exceptional commitment of our teams and the adaptability you have all shown in dealing with these difficult circumstances."

-"2021 was a busy year, a positive year, a successful year, and yet it took place in a difficult epidemic context.
-I would like to take this opportunity to salute the exceptional commitment of our teams and the qualities of adaptation you have all shown in dealing with this difficult context."
+"2021 was a busy year, a positive year, a successful year, and yet it took place against the backdrop of a difficult pandemic.
+I would like to take this opportunity to commend the exceptional commitment of our teams and the adaptability you have all shown in dealing with these difficult circumstances."

-"We are starting 2022, which I want to place under the sign of appeasement, construction and responsibility."
+"We are starting 2022, which I hope will be a year of calm, construction, and responsibility."

-"I wish us and you a constructive 2022.
-Constructive, first and foremost, in the field of medical studies reform, with the implementation of the2nd cycle reform, which will take up a lot of our time and energy over the next two years.
-We are also building and finalizing the Faculty of Medicine's range of health masters programs.
-And finally, still in the field of training, the deployment and organization of healthcare simulation, which will play an increasingly important role in our faculty organizations.
+"I wish us all a productive 2022.
+Productive, first and foremost, in terms of medical school reforms, with the implementation of thesecond-cycle reform, which will take up a lot of our time and energy over the next two years.
+Productive also in terms of developing and finalizing the Faculty of Medicine's master's degree programs in health.
+And finally, still in the field of training, the deployment and organization of health simulations, which will take on an increasingly important role in our faculty organizations."

-"Finally, I want 2022 to be a year of responsibility.
-Societal responsibility, as I mentioned in relation to territoriality; but also social responsibility: the university must continue to take care of itself and its community.
-We need to further strengthen our employees' sense of belonging to the university's projects.
+"Finally, I hope that 2022 will be a year of responsibility.
+I have already mentioned social responsibility in relation to territoriality, but I am also referring to social responsibility: it is essential that the university continues to take care of itself and its community.
+It must further strengthen the sense of belonging among staff members to university projects."

-"I also wish you continued enthusiasm and creativity.
+"I also hope you maintain the enthusiasm and creativity that characterize you."

-Find here the presentation and video replay of the information meeting on the PASS second semester, MMOP admissions and further studies.
+Find here the presentation and video replay of the information meeting on the second semester of the PASS, admissions to MMOP, and continuing studies.

 Meeting of January 17, 2022

-Find below the presentation and video of the January 17, 2022 meeting
+Below you will find the presentation and video of the meeting held on January 17, 2022.

 Are you a PASS or LAS student?
-Discover the Pep's Week organized by your super asso du Tutorat Santé Montpellier!
-Dates, program and registration, find all the info you need in this article!
+Discover Pep's Week, organized by your awesome association, Tutorat Santé Montpellier!
+Dates, program, and registration—find all the useful information in this article!

-A week of wellness for PASS and LAS students
+A wellness week for PASS and LAS students

-To bring this first semester's exams to a close, and to help students prepare for the second, the Association du Tutorat de Santé de Montpellier (ATSM) is organizing the 2022 edition of Pep's Week for PASS and LAS students!
+To mark the end of the first semester exams and help students prepare for the second semester, the Montpellier Health Tutoring Association (ATSM) is organizing the 2022 edition of Pep's Week for PASS and LAS students!

 This week is dedicated to the well-being and relaxation of PASS and LAS students.
-To this end, the ATSM is carrying out a number of activities in partnership with students from various disciplines, to provide the best possible psychological and educational support for "first-years".
-Developing this sense of well-being is a key objective, and one that has become indispensable since the start of the health crisis.
+To this end, the ATSM is organizing numerous activities in partnership with students from different disciplines in order to provide the best possible support to first-year students by offering them psychological and educational assistance.
+The development of this well-being is a key objective, which has become essential since the start of the health crisis.

-For this year's event, the theme is " Japan ", and participants will receive a Welcome Pack full of goodies specifically linked to ATSM's partnerships.
+For this new edition, the theme is " Japan."
+Participants will receive a Welcome Pack containing lots of special goodies related to ATSM partnerships.

 Here is the detailed program for the week: